 When ready to assemble the tarts, gently remove the tart shells from their pans.

-Thinly slice the peaches and sprinkle with lemon juice.
+For the fruit topping, thinly slice the peaches and sprinkle with lemon juice.
 (Lemon juice is optional, but helps to prevent discoloration of the peaches.)
 Arrange the peach slices on top of the cream in concentric circles.

 Serve immediately (recommended) or wrap tightly and refrigerate for up to a day (tarts will still be good but may get a bit soggy).